Monday, 29 December 2008

 December 2008

-I had read all sorts of information about the AVS procedure on the web, how it's often difficult to get the catheter in the rightside adrenal vein, and sometimes the adrenals can get damaged.
+It was suggested by my endocrinologist that I have an Adrenal Vein Sampling Test (AVS) to determine the aldosterone production values.
+I have read all sorts of information about this procedure on the web-- how it's often difficult to get the catheter in the right adrenal vein, and that sometimes the adrenals can get damaged.
 I also read that up to 50% of patients can have an unsuccessful reading.
-It all sounded very scary and risky to me.
+All very scary, risky stuff to me.

-Since the endo's AVS doctor recommendation failed, I ended up calling my surgeon friend who has been talking with me about Conn's.
-Since I first called him last summer, I have felt he is more knowledgeable about my condition than most of the doctors I have seen.
-He found a local radiologist who performs the procedure and set up the appointment.
-The doctors who perform the procedure are Interventional Radiologists.
-My particular doctor was trained at Johns Hopkins, and very familiar with my condition.
-Since I'm only mentioning in this blog the doctors who I highly recommend, I can say without hesitation both Dr. Sardi (surgeon) and Dr. Liddell (interventional radiologist) are two doctors I feel fortunate to have.
-Both are well-known experts in their fields, and both have staffs that are equally as professional and helpful.
+Doctors who perform the AVS are interventional radiologists.
+The doctor recommended to me was also at Mercy, Dr. Robert Liddell.
+Since I'm only mentioning in this blog the doctors who I highly recommend, I can say without hesitation both Dr. Sardi (surgeon) and Dr. Liddell are two doctors I feel fortunate to have.
+Both are well-known experts in their fields, and have staffs that are equally as helpful.

 There really isn't much to do prior to the surgery.
-If you are on spiro, you must go off it (I luckily am not).
+If you are on spiro, you must go off it.
 After midnight, you cannot eat or drink anything.
 This includes water.
 You also can't take your BP meds the day of the AVS, so I suggest taking them right before midnight with a big glass of water.
-If you are like me, you are probably dehydrated often, so this part was tough, especially in the morning when all you want to do is drink a tall glass of H2O.
+If you are like me, you are probably dehydrated often, so this part was tough, especially in the morning when all you want to do is drink some.

-I arrived at the hospital, was admitted at 10:00 a.m., and by 10:30a.m., I was in a bed with a nurse explaining what I should expect.
-I had a companion with me; I recommend you take someone close to you that you can lean on.
-This is a serious test and it will become a pretty intense day for you quickly, you really should not go it alone.
+Things should move fairly quickly once you are admitted.
+I was in a bed by 10:30 getting a lot of details of the surgery from a nurse.
+I'll stop here and say I recommend you take someone with you that you can lean on.
+This is a serious test and it will become a pretty intense day for you quickly, so you really should not go it alone.

-You get your blood pressure taken first thing.
-You will also have your temperature taken.
-They stuck a weird instrument in my ear to get mine, it was very unusual.
+The first thing the nurse will do is take your blood pressure.
+Then you will have your temperature taken.
+They stuck a weird instrument in my ear to get mine, which I wasn't familiar with.

-About 20 minutes later, you will then receive your I.V. for the anesthesia.
+About 20 minutes later, you will receive an I.V. for the anesthesia.

 A nurse will take your blood pressure about 3-4 times before they wheel you in, as they want to make sure it's not high.